Matt-Swift/pso_launcher/PsoWindowSize/Readme.txt

 6. CHANGE HISTORY
 =================

+1.2.2
+= Screenshots are now always in the native resolution.
+= Tab order has been fixed.

 1.2.1
 = Fixed a bug that caused values reloading on the custom box as they were being typed making it impossible to set a desired value.